victorokech/cloudinary-photobooth/README.md

 ![Cloudinary Virtual Photo](https://res.cloudinary.com/dgrpkngjn/image/upload/c_scale,w_400/v1657629099/photo-booth/Xl3XxUTaukus92joF0MbF1HghboMZj-metaYmxhY2stbWFuLWhlcm8tYW5ncnktZXhwcmVzc2lvbi5qcGc_-_odrbyg.jpg)

-Congratulations, you've built your own virtual photo booth powered by Cloudinary and Laravel.
-This is just the beginning, with Cloudinary you can create wonderful image management and manipulation projects.
+Congratulations, we have built our own virtual photo booth powered by Cloudinary and Laravel.
+This is just the beginning, with Cloudinary you can create wonderful image management and manipulation products.

 Keep discovering more with Cloudinary, all you have to do is create [free](https://cloudinary.com/signup) account.